 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

 In this fascinating interview, book designer Steve Tiano talks about his work in physical book layout and his tips for self-published authors who do layout themselves.
-This is an area I know very little about so talking to Steve was hugely interesting!

 In this podcast you will discover:

 - What does a book designer actually do?
 Is he just “an intermediary between the author and the reader”?
 Or is he an artist in print?

 - How different genres of books require different layouts

 - What is needed about the book to understand what formatting to use

 - What is page proportion and how does it affect the readers experience?
 Ideas include musical scales and the Golden Mean.

 - What books does Steve recommend for understanding book design?